fern4lvarez/piladb/README.md

 * Stacks are auto-scalable and are only limited by the capacity of the host or by configuration.
 * Available `POP`, `PUSH`, `PEEK`,`SIZE`, and `FLUSH` operations for each of the stacks.
-* Manage databases and stacks using a REST API, so you wrap it with any programming language.
+* Manage stacks and other resources by using a REST API, so you can use it with your favorite programming language.
-* Store content in JSON-compatible data types.
+* Manage elements in JSON-compatible data types: strings, numbers, arrays, objects, etc.
-* Totally configurable using a REST API, or cli parameters.
+* Totally configurable using a REST API, or CLI parameters.
-* In-memory store, persistence on disk wannabe (https://github.com/fern4lvarez/piladb/issues/11).
+* In-memory store.
 * Written in Go, i.e. binaries are self-contained and distributable.

 Install